teejlab/API-Risk-Assessment-Framework/README.md

 # API-Risk-Assessment-Framework
 This project quantifies the risk of the endpoint of each API based on security and data sovereignty markers.
 In this repository, we have included a well-annotated python script for (1) the data preprocessing and feature engineering, along with the (2) machine learning pipeline.
 These can be found in the `src` folder.

 This project is part of UBC MDS' capstone project where the contributors collaborated with TeejLab.

 ## Proposal

-Our proposal can be found via [here](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/docs/report_book/_build/pdf/book.pdf).
+Our proposal can be found via [here](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/docs/proposal_book/_build/pdf/book.pdf).

 ## Final Report
-Our final report can be found [here](include link).
+Our final report can be found [here](https://teejlab.github.io/API-Risk-Assessment-Framework/intro.html).

 ## Technical Report
 For a high level summary of our project, and to understand our decision making choices, please refer to the [technical report](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/docs/technical_report.md).
 We have included links to the relevant scripts and notebooks for easy navigation within the repository.

 ## Usage
-1. Clone the repo in your machine
+1. Clone the repository in your machine
 2. Set up the environment using the instructions below.
 3. The python scripts can be found in the `src` folder
 4. The raw and processed data can be found in the `data` folder